Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ### Application watchdog

-Azure Sphere supports application-level watchdogs.
+Azure Sphere supports an application-level watchdog.
 The CO2 monitor application includes a watchdog timer.
 The timer's role is to keep extending the watchdog period.

 The watchdog period is set to 60 seconds.
 If the application fails to extend the watchdog period within 60 seconds, the Azure Sphere OS assumes the application has failed and restarts the application.